rrovetto/maritime-sar-knowledgebase/README.md

 “This paper proposes the development of an international database of maritime SAR best-practices.
 The author (Rovetto) has begun a preliminary repository, drawing on his training and boating experiences.
 The authors asks the audience if they are interested in contributing to such a repository.
 A best-practices database can be incorporated into the IMRF, IMO, or another neutral organization.
 It should be open and freely accessible.
 We draw on the collective and diverse experience of the author(s) to offer a list of recommended practices for crew members aboard rescue boats.
 The practices range from training suggestions, to safety precautions, to managerial and interpersonal approaches.
 Some maritime SAR organizations employ some of the recommendations, while others do not.
 Some suggestions may appear obvious, but observing existing paid and unpaid crews will demonstrate gaps in safety, lack of knowledge, etc”

 </details>

-- Paper "Toward an International Database for Maritime Search and Rescue"
-- 	submitted to but rejected from Australian Journal of Emergency Management.
-- 	submmitted to Journal of Emergency Management.

 ### Related Projects
 - [The Maritime Search and Rescue Bibliography](https://www.surtsey.org/projects/maritime-sar-bibliography), Robert J. Rovetto